-Windows 2000 system can automatically recognize the ATI RAGE XL PCI driver during system installation.
-You do not need to load any driver for supporting the onboard ATI RAGE XL graphics controller chipset.
+Windows 2000 system can correctly recognize ATI RAGE XL PCI driver during system installation.
+User needs not to load any driver for supporting the on-board ATI RAGE XL graphics chip.

-5.2.4 Enabling ATA100 Feature in Windows® 2000
+5.2.3 Enabling ATA100 Feature in Windows® 2000

-To enable the ATA100 feature under Windows 2000, you need to upgrade to Windows 2000 Service Pack 2.
+To enable the ATA100 feature under Windows 2000, you need to upgrade to Windows 2000 Service Pack 2 or later.